ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

   has_many comments
   has_many posts, through comments

 you might not think of something like a comment functiononing as a join model but it does. anything with 2 fks that is wired with a through relationship is a join model.
-Sometimes they are real things, like in this example, but soon we'll be dealing with something called a PostTag

 on a post show page we want to list all the comments. easy.